lilli-mcnally/quiz-whizz/README.md

 ![Rules button hover](/assets/images/readme/features/feature-rules-hover.webp "Rules button hover")

 #### Footer
 The footer has the four social media links.
 It also features a "Contact the developer" email address.

 ![Footer](/assets/images/readme/features/feature-footer.webp "Footer")

 #### Rules Page and Modal
+I wanted the Rules to be accessible from anywhere on the site to align with the needs of the couple in the [User Stories](#user-stories) section.
+> *...and access the rules easily at any time.*

+The Rules Page and Modal also achieves and goes beyond my second objective:
+> To provide a Rules page to explain how the game works

-I wanted the Rules to be accessible from anywhere on the site, so I created a Rules page in HTML and a Rules Modal using Javascript.
+I created a Rules page in HTML and a Rules Modal using Javascript.
 Both are a simplistic div with the a green border, and six easy to read rules of how to play the game.

 ![Rules Page](/assets/images/readme/features/feature-rules-page.webp "Rules Page")